dnsimple/dnsimple-support/content/articles/icann-domain-validation.md

 ![ICANN resend email verification](/files/raa-resend-email-verification.png)

 Once the email is verified, the warning should disappear.
-If it doesn't, it may be because our system hasn’t refreshed the latest status yet.
+If it doesn't, it may be because our system hasn't refreshed the latest status yet.
 Click **Refresh** to manually force a refresh.

 ## What happens when a domain is suspended?